kolin4/Hit---Click-/README.md

-# Hit---Click-   [ game under production ] [ wait for it  ;)]
+# Hit---Click-   ( shooter game )
 INSTRUCTION :

-R- Reload
-S- Slow motion mode ( 4s )
+Game lasts 30sec.

+R - reload
+S - slow motion
+Slow motion - stops time for 4s.
 Green circle - hostage.
-You need to shot target behind hostage in 3s.
-If not - hostage down.
+You have 3 seconds to shot target behind hostage, if you don't do this, hostage is dead                  Hostage dead = -10pts
-Hostage down = -10 points.
+The closer center of target you shot - you get more points

+Game made with Js and jquery.

+goog Luck :)